Myoclonus-dystonia syndrome (MDS) is a rare movement disorder characterized by mild to moderate dystonia along with 'lightning-like' myoclonic jerks.

 The estimated prevalence of MDS in Europe is 1/500,000.

 Disease onset usually occurs in the first or second decade of life.
 Myoclonus is usually the presenting manifestation and is described as swift ''lightning-like'' jerks that can rarely appear at rest but that are usually triggered by complex motor tasks such as drawing and writing.
-These movements mainly affect the neck, arms and trunk but can rarely also be seen in the legs or the larynx.
+These movements mainly affect the neck, arms and trunk but can also rarely be seen in the legs or the larynx.
 In two thirds of cases, dystonia is also experienced in the form of focal or cervical dystonia (see these terms), which may be only mild and does not exacerbate with time.
 Postural and other forms of tremor have sometimes been reported.
 MDS is often associated with depression, anxiety, panic attacks, obsessive-compulsive behavior and personality disorders and alcohol abuse.
 Isolated torticollis is seen in extremely rare cases.

 The only known causative gene of MDS is the epsilon-sarcoglycan (SGCE) gene (7q21.3), encoding a transmembrane protein that is part of the dystrophin-associated glycoprotein complex found in skeletal and cardiac muscle.
 The epsilon-sarcoglycan protein is also abundant in monoaminergic neurons, cerebellar Purkinje cells, the cortex and the hippocampus of the brain.
 In one family with MDS, linkage to chromosome 18p has been reported (named DYT15), but the gene has not yet been identified.